lmolkova/correlation/http_protocol_proposal_v1.md

 Implementation which does not support hierarchical Request-Id, MUST ensure `Id` is present in `Corellation-Context` and add it if not present.

+Implementation which does not support hierarchical Request-Id SHOULD set `Correlation-Context: Id` to the root node of Request-Id received from upstream service if
+ - it does NOT find existing `Id` property in `Correlation-Context` **AND**
+ - Request-Id received from upstream service has hierarchical structure

 ### Correlation-Context Format
 Correlation-Context is represented as comma separated list of key value pairs, where each pair is represented in key=value format: